: to communicate knowledge to

 I was born in Seattle, Washington on February 25, 1954 but grew up in Butte, Montana where my parents returned to live soon after my birth.
 They were both of immigrant stock that came to Butte a generation before.
-My father was Irish with some English taint he never discussed and my mother was Italian.
+My father was Irish along with some English genes he never discussed and my mother was Italian.
 She started working at the age of twelve, washing dishes on the night shift at a restaurant, the Rocky Mountain.
-My father first got a job in the mines at age 14, on the afternoon shift.
+My father got his first job in the mines at age 14, on the afternoon shift.
 Both continued to attend high school and were the first in their families to graduate.

 My mother was a talented visual artist but she could never imagine that being a significant part of her life.
 My father was her second husband.
 She married her first husband through an arranged marriage soon after she graduated from high school.
 He was Italian and many years her senior.
 From her own account, he was a domineering figure common in the culture and she feared him.
 He died after a protracted illness and left her to care for two young children.

 My father was a Boilermaker and Union steward.
-His father died when he was 2 years old.
-He was raised by his grandmother while his mother supported the family as a cleaning lady in the Catholic schools.
-He had an older sister who was born with spina bifida, a congenital disability that is common in the Irish.
-She died suddenly in her early twenties when a doctor injected her with a needle that contained an air bubble that stopped her heart.
+His father died when he was 2 years old so he was raised mostly by his grandmother while his mother supported the family as a cleaning lady in the Catholic schools.
+He had an older sister who was born with spina bifida, a congenital disability common in the Butte Irish.
+She died suddenly in her early twenties from an injection that contained an air bubble that stopped her heart.

-At least once a month, my father told dinner table stories about hauling a worker casualty up from the mine.
-The usual methods of death as I recall was falling down a shaft or getting crushed by rock or machinery.
+At least once a month, my father told dinner table stories about hauling a dead miner up a shaft.
+The usual method of death as I recall was falling down a shaft or getting crushed by rock or machinery.
 The shaft falls in particular were never clearly accidental.
 The suicide rate in Butte has always been high.
 I went to a grade school with only eight other kids.
 By the time we graduated into high school, two of their fathers had committed suicide.

 The suicides were never publicly reported as such because that would deny the widow and children any insurance payments.
 Then, of course, there was the fact that men were drinking on the job.
 The Anaconda Company condoned it.
 Butte is renowned for its unrestricted consumption.